imxrt-rs/imxrt-hal/CONTRIBUTING.md

 To generate the RAL,

-- Install Python 3, if you don't already have it.
+- Install Python 3.
 You'll need at least Python 3.6.
 - Install the Python dependencies needed to generate the RAL: `pip3 install --user svdtools`.
 Alternatively, use the rules in the RAL's `Makefile` to create a virtual environment with the necessary dependencies: `make venv update-venv && source venv/bin/activate`.
 - Run `make` in the `imxrt-ral` directory: `cd imxrt-ral; make; cd ..;`.
 The auto-generation script might generate warnings; that's OK.

 If everything went well, you should find that the `imxrt-ral/src` directory is populated with Rust files.
-The RAL can build by itself: `cd imxrt-ral && cargo build --features imxrt1062`.
+The RAL can build by itself: `cd imxrt-ral && cargo check --features imxrt1062 --target thumbv7em-none-eabihf`.

 The RAL doesn't change too frequently.
 But, if you add an SVD patch, you'll need to re-generate the RAL to realize the change.
-Keep an eye on pull requests that mention a RAL change; those changes may indicate a need to re-generate the RAL.
+Keep an eye on pull requests that mention a RAL change.

 ### HAL

 Make sure you've generated the RAL (see above).
-When developing the HAL, ensure that you specify a feature flag from the command line.
+When developing the HAL, specify a feature flag from the command line.
 To check the HAL for `imxrt1062` processors, `cd imxrt-hal`, then

 ```
-cargo check --features imxrt1062
+cargo check --features imxrt1062 --target thumbv7em-none-eabihf
 ```

 ### SVD Patches